jasonsbeer/AmigaPCI/TechnicalManual.md

 2|AD[18]
 3|AD[19]

-##### 2.3.1 AUTOCONFIG
+#### 2.3.1 AUTOCONFIG

+Slots that are identified as AUTOCONFIG slots will be configured at startup in the 32 bit Zorro 3 address space.

 ##### 2.3.1.1 AUTOCONFIG Process

 During configuration, specifications such as the device manufacturer, product number, device capabilities, etc, are read from the device.
 Each PCI device is capable of supporting up to six base address registers (BAR0 - BAR5, between 0x10 - 0x24).
-At this time, the required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32 bit MC68040 address space.
+At this time, the required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32 bit Zorro 3n address space.
 This is done through the normal Zorro 3 AUTOCONFIG procedure.
 However, the PCI Controller logic translates the needs of the PCI card and requests AUTOCONFIG resources in a manner that is understood by Amiga OS.
 As an example, if BAR0 requests 512k of configuration space, this request will be passed to Amiga OS as a Zorro 3 device requiring 512k of AUTOCONFIG space.
 Amiga OS will then assign a base address to this request.
 This assigned base address will then be programmed into BAR0 of the PCI device.
 This process repeats for BAR1 - BAR5 of the same PCI device.
 This procedure is then repeated for each PCI device installed further down the configuration chain.
 Once complete, each PCI device may be accessed by the assigned base address(es), just as any other AUTOCONFIG device.

-One drawback to this process is the PCI device manufacturer ID (assigned by the PCI Special Interest Group) is non-exclusive with the Amiga OS manfacturer ID (as was assigned by Commodore Applications and Technical Support).
-This may result in misinterpretation of the manufacturer by Amiga OS.
-It is unknown at this time if this may result in hardware or software failures.

 ##### 2.3.1.2 ROM Vector